 A primary care doctor has specialized education and training in general internal medicine,

 family practice, or another first-level-of-care area.
-Primary care doctors are those
+Primary care doctors provide

-Routine healthcare (including annual physical exams and immunizations)
+Routine healthcare (including yearly physical exams and immunizations)

 Treatment for acute medical conditions